kxxt/tracexec/README.md

 With root privileges, you can also trace setuid binaries and see how they work.
 But do note that this is not compatible with seccomp-bpf optimization so it is much less performant.
+You can use eBPF mode which is more performant in such scenarios.

 ```
 sudo tracexec --user $(whoami) tui -t -- sudo ls